Certification & Credentialing

 $149/mo

 Optional subscription.
-Client management, cascade maps, tool assignment, session notes, and outcome tracking.
+Client management, case maps, tool assignment, session notes, and outcome tracking.
 Available to any active cert holder — L1, L2, or L3.

 Tier upgrades are gated by experience, not just payment.
 You cannot purchase L2 or L3 without holding the prior credential and meeting the time-in-practice and logged-practice-hours gates.
 This keeps the credential meaningful.